ahmedkhelifi/Home-care/README.md

 ## Health

+We've build an API call that gets a summary of the patient's health and multiple smaller API calls the patient uses to submit new data

+<details><summary><b>Show API Calls</b></summary>

 - GET `/health/:username`
 Returns the health status of patient including medication, temperature, blood Pressure, pulse, weight and the patient's pending tasks.